 The breadth of curriculum at Portland Secondary College enables students to choose subjects appropriate to further education and career options.
-The College offers a full range of subjects in Australian Essential Learning Standards (Aus VELS) areas and a very wide range of subjects at Senior School.
+The College offers a full range of subjects in Victoria’s Curriculum standards (VIC Curric) areas and a very wide range of subjects at Senior School.

 The College provides a coherent program of learning which involves students in experiencing a range of studies and activities in English, Mathematics, Science, Humanities, Health and Physical Education, Technology, The Arts and Languages other than English (LOTE).